Milanote provides a beautiful way to brainstorm even the most complex and ideas.

 Milanote as a Company

-Established in February 2016 behind Milanote is an Australian-based SaaS company of the same name located in Level 6 289 Flinders Lane, Melbourne, Victoria.
+Established in February 2016 Milanote is an Australian-based SaaS company of the same name located in Level 6 289 Flinders Lane, Melbourne, Victoria.
 This small company comprises a team of developers with only one to ten founding members.

 Its founders, Ollie Campbell, Brett Warren, Marc Clancy, and Michael Trounce, successfully invited an investor named Simon Martin and closed the deal to fund the initiative with a total funding amount of $780K.